Welcome to RTILA help page

-The next option is Silent mode, this will scrape the page without a graphical user interface.
+The Silent mode option will scrape the site without a graphical user interface.
 This means Chrome will be hidden.
 It’s probably just fine to set as default (No) for development time.
 The silent mode will be useful when a project is scheduled to run every 5 minutes for example.

-Instances, Concurrent tabs, and Wait time are REALLY important ones.
+Instances, Concurrent tabs, and Wait times are REALLY important.
 They will set your actual scraping speed.

 An instance is a full chrome execution.
 An instance can open a certain number of tabs.
 That means, 3 instances and 5 tabs, will open 15 pages at the same time.

 My recommendation is, don’t abuse this.
 Set those values as slow as you can and don’t send multiple requests to a site.
 In some countries, people host their sites on shared hosting and multiple requests per second could leave you blocked.

 It does not matter if you scrape for 2 minutes, or 20 minutes.
 To start testing, you can set to 1 instance, 1 tab and 3 seconds wait time.
 This is slower but safe.

 Timeout and retries should be auto explanatory, and those are the wait times and retries, respectively.

 Don’t set your timeout too low and the browser will not stay enough time waiting for the data to be loaded.